Charges are dropped against 17 immigrants. Now they have to find their kids.

 "There was not much reaction because the parents are worried," said Garcia, who described the parents as "distraught and confused," with a very sad look and tears in their eyes.
 The parents are focused on finding their children.

-"Each one of them, we talked to all 17, each one had their child taken away from them,” said Garcia.
+"Each one of them, we talked to all 17, each one had their child taken away from them,” García said.

 Zenén Jaimes Pérez, a spokesperson with the Texas Civil Rights Project, said that while the dropped charges are good news, those individuals still face having to go through the arduous process of trying to track down their children who were taken from them at border processing centers before they go to the court.